You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* The long-term effects of tigecycline on transaminase levels are less well-understood, but may be associated with a persistent elevation in ALT and AST levels.
+* The long-term effects of tigecycline on transaminase levels are unclear.

 Frequently Asked Questions

-A: The long-term effects of tigecycline on transaminase levels are less well-understood, but may be associated with a persistent elevation in ALT and AST levels.
+A: The long-term effects of tigecycline on transaminase levels are unclear, with some studies finding persistent elevations in transaminase levels and others finding no significant increase.

 References